Sjenica: Demography

-According to the last official census of 2022, the Municipality of Sjenica has a population of 24,951 inhabitants.
+According to the 2022 census, the municipality of Sjenica has a population of 24,083 inhabitants.
 The population density on the territory of the municipality is 23.5 inhabitants per square kilometer.

 Ethnic groups

 In 1991, the population of the municipality of Sjenica was 76.1% ethnic Muslims, 22.6% Serbs and Montenegrins, and 1.3% others.
 In the 1991 census, most of those who declared themselves as ethnic Muslims, some declared themselves as Bosniaks in the next census of 2002, while others still declared themselves as a Muslims by ethnicity.

-Most of the population in Sjenica are Bosniaks or Muslims by the ethnicity (78.55%), followed by Serbs (19.95%) and Romani (0.35%).
-Ethnic composition of the municipality (2011 census):
+Most of the population in Sjenica are Bosniaks or Muslims by ethnicity (77.8%), followed by Serbs (16%), and Roma (0.3%).
+Ethnic composition of the municipality (2022 census):

 Economy

+As of 2023, Sjenica was one of the municipalities in Serbia with the highest unemployment rate (around 50%).
+Some of the main reasons for this was unstable political situation during the 1990s and 2000s, and underdeveloped infrastructure (with no international airports, motorways and railways nearby).

-The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):
+The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2022):